YanayKolodny/Farmers_Market-Django_React-Course_Graduation_Project/README.md

 * [Setup](#setup)

 ## General info
+This project has created by Yanay Kolodny and Michael Stern on october-november of 2022.
-This project is a graduation project from John Bryce College in Tel Aviv.
+It is our graduation project from John Bryce College in Tel Aviv - a Full-Stack Python Course.

 It is an online market where user's can serve both as costumer and as "stand" owners.